Visual Privacy Protection via Mapping Distortion

-As mentioned in the previous section, we can use the modified dataset instead of the original dataset for storage to protect data privacy.
-However, due to the adverse effects of the incorrect stable features in the modified images, training with them will result in a certain decrease in the generalization accuracy.
-In this section, we introduce the augmented MDP (AugMDP), which enhances model performance effectively.
+As mentioned in the previous section, we can store the modified dataset instead of the original one to protect data privacy.
+However, due to the adverse effects of the incorrect stable features in modified images, training with them will result in a certain decrease in the performance.
+In this section, we introduce an MDP extension, dubbed augmented MDP (AugMDP), to further enhance the effectiveness of our method.